assaf/zombie/doc/API.md

 Fires a DOM event.
 You can use this to simulate a DOM event, e.g. clicking a link or clicking the mouse.
 These events will bubble up and can be cancelled.

-The first argument it the event name (e.g. `click`), the second argument is the target element of the event.
+The first argument is the event name (e.g. `click`).
+The second argument is the target element of the event.

 Just like `wait`, this method either takes a callback or returns a promise (and